Andriy Totovytskyi: 2018–19 season

 In 2018–19, he played on the Shakhtar Donetsk team that won the 2018–19 Ukrainian Premier League and the Ukrainian Cup.

 Desna Chernihiv

 In 2020, he moved to Desna Chernihiv, signing a contract for 2 years.

 On 27 September 2020, he scored a penalty against Rukh Lviv at Chernihiv Stadium, which was his first Ukrainian Premier League appearance for the club.

 On 21 February 2021, he debuted as captain of Desna Chernihiv against Dynamo Kyiv at Valeriy Lobanovskyi Dynamo Stadium.
 On 10 April, he scored two goals against Oleksandriya, and won player of the week honours.

 Kolos Kovalivka

 In December 2021, he moved to Kolos Kovalivka in the Ukrainian Premier League.

 Return to Shakhtar Donetsk

 In July 2022, he returned to Shakhtar Donetsk.

 Kudrivka

 In August 2025 he moved to Kudrivka in Ukrainian Premier League.
 On 3 August 2025, he made his debut against Oleksandriya at the Obolon Arena replacing Andriy Storchous.
 26 September 2025, he scored his first goal with the new club against Epitsentr by penalty.
+In December 2025 he was released by the club.

+Mayak Sarny

+In March 2026, he moved to Mayak Sarny.
+On 10 June 2026, he retired from professional football.